 In Brief

-When you hear "God is sovereign," the objection that rises in your chest is not intellectual — it is visceral.
+The objection to "God is sovereign" rises in the body before it reaches the mind.
 Four converging psychological mechanisms explain why: the illusion of control, learned helplessness fear, compensatory control, and psychological reactance.
 Scripture diagnosed all four two thousand years before modern psychology, in a single verse: "The mind governed by the flesh is hostile to God; it does not submit to God's law, nor can it do so" (Romans 8:7).
-The fear itself proves the truth it fights.
+The fear it names is not the proof — the texts are.
+But the fear is a mirror, and it is worth facing.

 This Isn't About Theology.
 It's About Your Grip.